leiweibau/Pi.Alert/docs/NOTIFICATION_SHOUTRRR.md

 ## Implementation notes

+I use "shoutrrrr" because it offers a user-friendly wizard to determine the necessary parameters for the various services.
+Despite the large number of services supported by "shoutrrrr", Pi.Alert currently only supports notification via "Telegram".

-This fork comes with 3 binaries of "shoutrrr" (arm64, armhf and x86).
+Pi.Alert comes with 3 binaries of "shoutrrr" (arm64, armhf and x86).
 Depending on the system you use Pi.Alert on, you have to define in the configuration file in the parameter "SHOUTRRR_BINARY" which binary should be used.

 [Shoutrrr Documentation - Telegram](https://containrrr.dev/shoutrrr/v0.8/services/telegram/)